ehForwarderBot/efb-telegram-master/README.rst

     chat - Generate a chat head.
-    extra - Access additional features from Slave Channels. update_info - Update the group name and profile picture.
+    extra - Access additional features from Slave Channels. update_info - Update the group name and profile picture. react - Send a reaction to a message, or show a list of reactors.

 .. note::